Bradbev/flatland/docs/main.md

 * [Decision Log](decisions.md) - why certain decisions were made

 # Next Goal
-- Path selection dialog
-- Save/restore editor state
-- Auto load recursive asset paths? (test it)
 - Create a tiny game that does not include the editor package, but does load the created asset
+- PIE
 - Clean everything up and decide on how the lines of separation need to be drawn
+- Save/restore editor state
+- Parse own code to get doc strings on types?

 # Done
+- Auto load recursive asset paths
+- Path selection dialog
 - Create a custom asset editor
 - Create an asset in the editor

 # imgui and context
-I have a context and initialization problem. imgui is lexically scoped and oriented.
+imgui is lexically scoped and oriented.
 It doesn't do super well with state at a distance from the current scope.
-In other words, how do I pass state around a callstack?
+In other words, how do I pass state around a callstack, like I want to do with the editor funcs (ie, `structEd`)
-How do I start something the first time through the loop?
-How do I know something is done with?
+The solution I've taken is to pass around a context object (TypeEditorContext) that can be used to save edit state.
+The context is created when an asset edit window opens and is disposed of when the window closes.